 I had the opportunity to interview an up-and-coming Mississauga Actor, Jamar Adams – Thompson!
 It was an insightful conversation.
 Hear what this young inspiring artist had to say about his experience in theatre, the Mississauga arts scene, and more!

-A: I think for me it really started from cartoons and movies.
+A: I think like…for me it really started from cartoons and like, movies.
 I really loved seeing characters that were funny but also could portray really intense moments of life.
-And so I just kept grasping scenes, and grasping moments like that.
-And then it was, honestly people like Denzel, Will Smith, and Leonardo DiCaprio especially.
-Especially watching older movies that he was in with my mom and my family.
+And so I just kept like grasping scenes, and grasping moments like that.
+And then it was, honestly people like Denzel, uh Will Smith, like – and Leonardo DiCaprio especially.
+Especially watching like older movies that he was in with like, my mom and my family.
 So I’d be seeing them on screen and being like, these guys are kind of cool, what is this thing that they do – I don’t know what it is, but they’re story telling.
 And you know, my brother and I would always hang out and create stories and we’d watch a bunch of shows together.
 And like…eventually my mom was like, “This is called acting, they’re actors, you can get paid to do this.”
-And I was like, “Oh!
-That’s actually awesome.
-You just get to play around and have fun and you get paid for that!”
+And I was like, oh!
+That’s, that’s actually awesome.
+You just get to play around and have fun and you get paid for that!
 And they seemed so famous and well known, and they take this seriously.
 So, it started from that basically, for me.

 A: A tremendous amount!
 Canada in general – the first thing people think about with Canada is like, multiculturalism right?
 That word got thrown around more than anything when I was growing up, especially in school.
 And it really showed, the people that I would meet and become friends with in school, through school events, through sports, through the shows that we would see and do – But, hanging out at the library, every kid hung out at the central library.
 And so I’d meet a lot of kids at the computer lab and we’d be playing games together.
 Some kids, they looked like me but some of them looked so different […] and so that would come to shape my overall view of art.
 That like, there’s several different cultures, who, have a different kind of performance art, a different kind of visual art, umm, vocal art – like the whole thing is just, is just different all around the world.
 Mississauga has a huge art scene as well too, and a lot of culture festivals.